-The steel steam tanker Oliva was launched form the Neptune yard of Swan Hunter & Wigham Richardson Limited of Newcastle (Yard No.976) on 19 April 1916 for her owners, the Anglo-Saxon Petroleum Company of London.
+The steel steam tanker Oliva was launched form the Neptune yard of Swan Hunter & Wigham Richardson Limited of Newcastle (Yard No 976) on 19th April 1916 for the Anglo-Saxon Petroleum Company of London.
 She measured 412.2′ x 53.3′ x 31.1′ and her tonnage was 5694 gross tons, 3335 net tons.
 She was powered by a triple expansion steam engine by her builders delivering 518 nominal horse power.
 After her launch her fit out and testing was completed in July 1916 and she entered service for her owners, where she remained until her loss.
 Her official number was 139131.

 The Oliva, inbound for Ardrossan from Borneo and Stanlow with a cargo of 5500 tons of benzine, went ashore approximately 1 mile west of Bennan Head around 05.30am on Monday 17th September, 1928.
 As the Oliva scraped over the outlying reefs one of her tanks was pierced and she was soon engulfed by fumes from the escaping oil.
 The vessel was evacuated as quickly as possible with the aid of the Campbeltown lifeboat and breeches buoy.
 Members of her crew returned to extinguish all fires aboard to prevent further mishap from a possible explosion.
 It was noted that those aboard numbered 12 European officers, 40 Chinese crew, 4 Chinese women and one boy of 10.